kay1810/DevOpsVault/Powershell/UseCases.md

 ## For Practice ##

 * Check status of service in local and remote servers
-* Replace config file in remote servers
+* Replace config file in remote servers, use ps session
 * install module
 * Create new module
 * get disk space in remote servers and send mail as csv